What to Expect for Concussion, Severe TBI, and ‘Non-Traumatic’ Hypoxic Brain Injury Recovery

 You can read more about what recovering from post-concussion syndrome looks like here.
 This article addresses diagnosis, what treatment is like, the emotional phases you may progress through during and after treatment, and common misconceptions about head injury.

 On average, our patients make a 75% improvement in one week from their first brain scan to their second.
 And 95% of patients experience statistically verified restoration of brain function in that one week.
-Schedule a free consultation to discuss your injury and treatment options with our team.
+Schedule a consultation to discuss your injury and treatment options with our team.

 Severe Traumatic Brain Injury Recovery

 A traumatic brain injury is brain trauma caused by an outside source.
 It can be categorized as mild (concussion), moderate, or severe.
 Shortly after your brain injury, a doctor will likely order an MRI, CT scan, or both to look at your brain structure to try to determine what is damaged and where.

 A moderate TBI can involve bleeding, skull fracture, and loss of consciousness for less than 24 hours.
 While a moderate TBI can still cause brain damage, it is not usually a life-threatening injury and typically doesn’t require surgery.

 A severe TBI may be life threatening and involves extended loss of consciousness or coma.
 If the brain tissue is bruised and bleeding (contusion), surgery might be needed to relieve pressure on the brain.

 Recovery from a severe TBI happens in stages.
 Exactly how fast your recovery progresses and what you are able to do depends on a number of factors, including the location and extent of brain damage from the injury.